MRtrix3/mrtrix3/docs/installation/linux_install.rst

 Standalone installation on Linux
 -------------------------------------

-In some cases, users need to install MRtrix3 on systems running older distributions, over which they have little or no control, for example centrally-managed HPC clusters.
-In such cases, there genuinely is no way to install the dependencies required to compile and run MRtrix3.
-There are two ways to address this problem: `static executables <#static-build>`__, and the `standalone packager <#Standalone-packager>`__.
-With both approaches, you can compile MRtrix3 on a modern distro (within a virtual machine for example), package it up, and install it on any Linux system without worrying about dependencies.
+In some cases, users need to install *MRtrix3* on systems running older distributions, over which they have little or no control, for example centrally-managed HPC clusters.
+In such cases, there genuinely is no way to install the dependencies required to compile and run *MRtrix3*.
+There are two ways to address this problem: `static executables <#static-build>`__, and the `standalone packager <#standalone-packager>`__.
+With both approaches, you can compile *MRtrix3* on a modern distro (within a virtual machine for example), package it up, and install it on any Linux system without worrying about dependencies.